How to Track Mortgage Rates

 How else can I watch the market?

-This page at Mortgage News Daily is a free page that shows how the mortgage market is moving.
 As a borrower, it is smart to get a sense of how the market is performing, how your credit score affects your rate, and how much you are paying in fees, which can be analyzed with your APR.
 After you have your bearings, defer to a lender, as they have access to mortgage interest rate tracking tools that are often paid-subscriptions, and help them get a more advanced sense of when you should lock in a rate.

 Whether your mortgage interest rate is variable or fixed, it will come with a percentage interest rate to be paid.
-While this is clearly useful, you should also pay attention the the Annual Percentage Rate (APR) you will be paying.
+While this is clearly useful, you should also pay attention to the Annual Percentage Rate (APR) you will be paying.
 The APR is a more accurate measure of how much you will be paying, as it measures the interest rate, closing costs, and possibly discount points.
 These costs can add significantly to your payments.

 Rates can change constantly, and it may not be smart to lock in your rate based on a bet on the state of the market.
 As a borrower, you can lock in a loan after the initial loan approval.
 Many borrowers choose not to lock in the loan until they have found a home to purchase.
 Depending on the rate lock period, they need the time to close on the house.
 If you lock in a rate for 30 days and the house takes 35 days to close, you may end up paying extension fees just to reserve the same rate.
 Longer rate locks may also cost mortgage points.